Government affairs; Food, Drug and Cosmetic Act; Controlled Substances Act

 House Energy and Commerce Committee, Sanofi

-John Stone, Vice President, BGR Government Affairs, joined the firm after spending nearly seven years with the House Energy and Commerce Committee (E&C), first as a Counsel on the Oversight and Investigations Subcommittee and then as a Senior Counsel on the Health Subcommittee primarily handling issues under the jurisdiction of the Food and Drug Administration (FDA).
-At BGR, he will continue his work in this space, helping FDA-regulated clients navigate congressional and administration policy development processes as a member of BGR’s Health & Lifesciences practice.
+John joined the firm after spending nearly seven years with the House Energy and Commerce Committee (E&C), first as a Counsel on the Oversight and Investigations Subcommittee and then as a Senior Counsel on the Health Subcommittee primarily handling issues under the jurisdiction of the FDA.

 John’s time with E&C was undoubtedly the busiest stretch of legislative action impacting the agency in decades.
 Working for former Chairman Fred Upton (R-Mich.) he played a leading role in developing, negotiating and ultimately passing numerous bipartisan bills, including the Drug Quality and Security Act (DQSA), the Safe and Accurate Food Labeling Act and the landmark 21st Century Cures Act (Cures)—widely considered one of the most comprehensive biomedical research and FDA reform bills ever signed into law.
 Under current Chairman Greg Walden (R-Ore.), John facilitated timely passage of the Food and Drug Administration Reauthorization Act (FDARA) in the midst of a very challenging political environment.